 LR Change The Angle Lux ALL 1 1

-Women in sports are 10 times more likely to be objectified by camera angles that focus on certain body parts compared to their male counterparts.
-When we found out that this is also an issue for top female athletes who have achieved incredible things, we knew we had to act.
-This doesn’t only devalue the female athletes’ professional performance and achievements, but also perpetuates the objectification issue many women face every day.”
+Women in sports are ten times more likely to be objectified by camera angles that focus on certain body parts compared to their male counterparts.
+When we found out this is also an issue for top female athletes who have achieved incredible things, we knew we had to act.
+This not only devalues female athletes’ professional performance and achievements, it perpetuates the objectification many women face every day.

 Severine Vauleon

-Research shows that women are 10X more likely than men to be objectified in sports.
-Sexist media camera angles aimed at women at sports events not only objectify them, but also disrespect their skills and achievements.
+Research shows that women are ten times more likely than men to be objectified in sports.
+Sexist media camera angles aimed at women at sports events also disrespect their skills and achievements.

 This creates a vicious circle as it perpetuates objectification of women in everyday life as well.

-One of the main culprits of objectification is media cameras – which deliberately focus on the women’s breasts,buttocks, thighs and
+One of the main culprits are media cameras that deliberately focus on women's breasts, buttocks, thighs and crotches.

 Please provide your contact information to continue.